2rish002/Project-2---Group-15/README.md

 ## Documentation Map
 **DATA**:
+- Data For Project (.xlsx)
-- Yelpdata.csv
+- Heating_Cooling_Degree_Days (.xlsx)
-- Dataset Graphic
+- TRFVOLUSM227NFWA (.csv)
+- Raw Data Folder: Contains all raw source files which were averaged to create the "Data For Project" excel sheet

 **SCRIPTS**:
-- Master Script File
-- P1
-- P1M13
-- Yelp_Data_ANOVA
+- ARIMA Test (.ipynb)
-- Yelp_Data_Python
+- DS_project2 (.ipynb)

 **OUTUT**:
-- Anova Test Score
-- Categories Distribution
-- City Distribution
-- Mean Sentiment Scores
-- Mean Star Rating by Cuisine
-- Star Rating Distribution
-- Project 1 Presentation
+- Powerpoint Slides (Predicting St. Louis AQI)
+- Average AQI graph
+- Average Total Monthly Vehicles Traveled Graph

 ## Instructions for Reproducing Results
-Please download the Yelpdata set and ensure it is saved as "Yelpdata.csv".
-Then, download and run the Master Script File to produce the sentiment analysis output. *Note that you must change the directory from which the Yelpdata.csv file is pulled from
+Please download the dataset and ensure it is saved with the default downloaded name.
+Then, download and run the DS_project2 script to produce the time series analysis graphs.
+You may run the ARIMA Test script to get the forcasted AQI results.